transition-zero/tz-osemosys/docs/model.md

 Minimum ratio of all renewable commodities tagged in the include_in_joint_renewable_target parameter, to be produced by the technologies tagged with the include_in_joint_renewable_target parameter.
 Optional parameter, defaults to `None`.

+`region_group_renewable_production_target` `({regiongroup:{year:float}})` -
+OSeMOSYS style name RegionGroupREMinProductionTarget.
+Minimum ratio of all renewable commodities tagged in the include_in_joint_renewable_target parameter, to be produced by the technologies tagged with the include_in_joint_renewable_target parameter, summed across regions within a region group.
+See RegionGroup documentation for a detailed description of how region groups can be used.
+Optional parameter, defaults to `None`.

 ## Loading/constructing a model